← Back to Blog

 Both carbide and HSS dies can be enhanced with PVD (Physical Vapor Deposition) coating.
 Common coatings include TiN (titanium nitride), TiAlN (titanium aluminum nitride), and CrN (chromium nitride).

-PVD coating provides:
+PVD coating generally provides:

 • Reduced friction during forging